rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/Synchronization/UseCases/LiveProductionSwitching.md

 ## 7. Supplemental Requirements

-- **Security:** All interactions with the IPMX Controller must be authenticated to prevent unauthorized access.
+- **Security:** All interactions with the IPMX Controller SHOULD be authenticated to prevent unauthorized access.
-- **Scalability:** The system must be capable of handling an increase in the number of sources without degradation in performance.
+- **Scalability:** The system MUST be capable of handling an increase in the number of sources without degradation in performance.

 ## 8. Visual Model